Arby’s vs. Lion’s Choice?

 Arby’s

-Arby’s has over 3,400 restaurants, mainly in the United States.
-They offer many types of roast beef sandwiches including a plain roast beef sandwich, beef ‘n cheddar roast beef, arby’s melt, super roast beef, French dip and swiss, and Arby-Q.
+A ham sandwich with Lion's Choice on a white background.They offer many types of roast beef sandwiches including a plain roast beef sandwich, beef ‘n cheddar roast beef, Arby’s melt, super roast beef, French dip and swiss, and Arby-Q.

 Lion’s Choice

-Lion’s Choice roast beef sandwiches are very unique.
+A roast beef sandwich from Arby's served on a wooden cutting board.Lion’s Choice roast beef sandwiches are very unique.
 They are very simple in design as they only have the bun, roast beef meat, and gooey and liquid cheddar cheese.

-Let’s start with their roast beef meat.
 It is absolutely delicious and tender to chew.
 You won’t find any gristle or fat in this roast beef.
 One thing Lion’s Choice figured out is that roast beef is best when a little pink.

 Who Wins?

-roast-beef-sandwichIf you couldn’t tell from our praise of Lion’s Choice above, the winner is pretty clear.
+If you couldn’t tell from my praise of Lion’s Choice above, the winner is pretty clear.
 Lion’s Choice roast beef sandwich is better than Arby’s in every area except price.
 Lion’s Choice prices can be pretty high for a fast food restaurant, but it wouldn’t be fair to expect a higher quality and better tasting sandwich to be low in price.
+The roast beef sandwich from Lion’s Choice has fewer calories and less fat compared to Arby’s.

 Conclusion